 How will I know if my pet needs a teeth cleaning?

-Dr. Ernest always checks your pet's teeth during an annual exam, and he will let you know when it is the time, or approaching the time for your pet's teeth to be cleaned.
+Our doctors always check your pet's teeth during an annual exam, and he will let you know when it is the time, or approaching the time for your pet's teeth to be cleaned.
 Other signs that you might notice at home may include: bad breath, drooling, reduced appetite, pawing at the mouth, or oral sensitivity.

 Above is a BEFPRE PHOTO of one of our canine patients before a dental cleaning at our office.